What is a Workplace Violence Prevention Program?

 - What criminal activity risks are present or possible?

-Regardless of the property value or the value of the materials in a workplace, an essential element in preventing workplace violence is the security of the work site.
+Regardless of the property value or the value of the materials in a workplace, an essential element in preventing workplace violence is the security of the work site and staff.
 Many violent events are the result of opportunity and easy access.
-Having a secure worksite will deter would-be assailants from taking the risk.
+Having a secure workplace will deter would-be assailants from taking the risk.

 When considering how to secure the workplace, think beyond alarm systems and security cameras.
 Both of these systems are beneficial, but they usually don’t come into play until after an event has happened.
 Although, they can’t be discounted completely as they can be a deterrent against workplace violence.
 Assailants may not take action if they know their activities are being recorded or an alarm may sound.